Last Updated: March 13, 2021

-Kaya Toast is the classic Singaporean breakfast, served alongside a gao kopi and two soft-boiled eggs.
+Kaya Toast is the classic Singaporean breakfast, served alongside a cup of kopi and two soft-boiled eggs.
 An oldie but goldie.
 There is good reason for the sustained popularity of such a simple sandwich: the sweet, pandan flavours of Kaya (coconut jam), salty pat of butter and mouthfeel of white bread make quite an irresistible combination.

 Traditionally, kaya is served on thin, well-toasted slices of bread for a very crunchy, coffee dunk-able bite.
 However, there are many new renditions of Kaya Toast, usually swapping out the crispy toast for different breads: steamed, thick toast, french toast, crackers.
 You get the gist.

 In this list, I have compiled some of the best Singapore Kaya Toasts that I find quite spectacular.
 However, I have omitted big, established Kaya Toast joints for the reason that they are so commonly known, I see no need to mention them any more.

 Without further ado, a toast to Kaya Toast.